-- Physician's documentation of inoculations. - Blood work indicating immunity. - A physician's certification that the student had the disease. - A physician's certification that inoculation is medically contraindicated. - A signed statement that receiving immunizations is against your religious beliefs. - The first Measles, Mumps, Rubella, and Varicella inoculation must be after the student's first birthday and after January 1, 1969.
-A second Measles inoculation is required, must be at least thirty days after the first, and must have been given after 1979.
+- Physician's documentation of inoculations. - Blood work indicating immunity. - A physician's certification that the student had the disease. - A physician's certification that inoculation is medically contraindicated. - A signed statement that receiving immunizations is against your religious beliefs. - The first Measles, Mumps, Rubella, and Varicella inoculation must be after the student's first birthday.
+A second MMRV inoculation is required and must be at least thirty days after the first.